fireking77/aws-rds-mssql/readme.md

 This script has only 2 purpose:
 - Backup and download from an RDS deployment.
-- Upload and restore into a RDS deployment.
+- Upload and restore into an RDS deployment.

 Tested platforms:
 - Linux